 1 First Street, NE, Washington, D.C.

-The cornerstone of the U.S. Supreme Court building was laid in 1932 and the building was completed in 1935.
+The cornerstone of the U.S. Supreme Court building was laid in 1932, and the building was completed in 1935.
 It was the first time in our country’s history that the nation’s highest court had its own building.
 It is worth noting that the construction was done for less than what Congress funded, so money was returned to the Treasury.
 Initially, the Court met in the Merchants Exchange Building in New York City, and later in Chambers located in the U.S. Capitol.
 The Court is in session October-April.
-Courtroom seats are available on a first come first served basis, every hour on the half-hour.
+Courtroom seats are available on a first-come first-served basis.

 1600 Pennsylvania Avenue, Washington, D.C.